-^{251.} Ehrlich v.
-Culver City, 12 Cal.
-4th 854, 868 (Cal.
-1996) ("Where the local permit authority seeks to justify a given exaction as an alternative to denying a proposed use, Nollan requires a reviewing court to scrutinize the instrumental efficacy of the permit condition in order to determine whether it logically furthers the same regulatory goal as would outright denial of a development permit.").
+Ehrlich, 12 Cal.
+4th 854, 868 (1996) ("Where the local permit authority seeks to justify a given exaction as an alternative to denying a proposed use, Nollan requires a reviewing court to scrutinize the instrumental efficacy of the permit condition in order to determine whether it logically furthers the same regulatory goal as would outright denial of a development permit.").

-^{252.} See Commercial Builders of N. California v.
+See Commercial Builders of N. California v.
 City of Sacramento, 941 F.2d 872, 875 (9th Cir.
 1991) ("Nollan holds that where there is no evidence of a nexus between the development and the problem that the exaction seeks to address, the exaction cannot be upheld.").